 2. Student Events

-Consider foregrounding students who have played a prominent or important (not always the same thing) role in events such as:
+Consider foregrounding students who have played a prominent or important (not always the same thing) role in promoting school events such as:

 - Sporting events